Rumi cheese

-Rumi cheese (جبنه رومى gebna Rumi /arz/, also spelled roumi/roomi) is one of the main types of cheese in Egypt.
+Rumi cheese (جبنة رومى gebna Rumi /arz/, also spelled roumi/roomi) is one of the main types of cheese in Egypt.
 Despite its name (Rūmī, literally "Roman"), the cheese is Egyptian.
 It has a pungent smell, and different degrees of saltiness depending on the age.

 It is also known, e.g. in the United Arab Emirates, as Ras cheese.

 Description

 Rumi is the main hard cheese in Egypt.
 It belongs to the same family as pecorino romano and manchego.
 Rumi cheese is made from cows' milk, or from buffalo milk.
 No starter culture is used.
 The milk is natural, with full cream.
 Peppercorns may be added.
 After 3–4 months the cheese develops an open texture and a sharp, pungent flavor.
 Rumi is available in 10 kg discs or as slices with variable weight in vacuum packing.
 A reference serving of 1 oz provides about 100 kcal of food energy, with about 28% saturated fat.